dj123tech/zombie_dice/README.md

 # zombie_dice
-dice game for an AP
+dice game for an AP Computer Science Class